 One of the hardest parts of negotiation can be knowing when to walk away from a deal.
-It is important to enter all negotiations recognizing that you may not be able to come to an agreement.
-For example, a hiring manager may not be able to offer you a salary high enough to justify accepting the job offer.
-Once you realize no further compromises can be made and one or neither parties is willing to accept the terms, it’s probably time to walk away.
+It is important to enter all negotiations recognizing that you may not be able to agree.
+Once you realize no further compromises can be made and one or neither side is willing to accept the terms, it’s probably time to walk away.

 A timeline can significantly impact your position of power in the negotiation process.
-For example, if one or both parties are rushing to reach a decision, at least one party may give up too much and regret their actions.
+For example, if one or both sides are rushing to reach a decision, one or the other may give up too much and regret their actions.
 For example, if you’re trying to get a new job quickly, you may take a position with lower pay than you deserve, or you may compromise too much on benefits.
 In this case, you may find yourself unsatisfied with your decision long-term.

 The same rule can apply for a longer time period.
 If a company is considering partnering with a vendor but they do not yet need their services, the vendor may have a harder time convincing the company to meet their terms.
 The company may push harder for discounted rates and more value because if the vendor does not agree, they still have time to find another solution.

 The workplace is ever-changing, but negotiation remains constant.
 Keep in mind that changing business practices can present new challenges.
 In addition to learning negotiation skills, it also necessary to know how to adjust them to a specific situation.